Singaporean’s Guide to Travel during Golden Week in Japan

 9. Enjoy what’s local

 One great way to beat the crowds is to avoid using highways, public transportation, and tourist attractions.
 Instead, plan to pursue activities within walking distance of your accommodations.
-You can also opt for an outdoor Onsen bath at a Spa near your hotel, perfect for escaping all the crowd and enjoying the natural scenery.
+You can also opt for an outdoor Onsen bath at a Spa near your hotel, perfect for escaping the crowd and enjoying the natural scenery.

 What are some things to do during Golden Week?